-Annie has traveled the country extensively these past 15 years, her ministry taking her to Europe, New Zealand, Rwanda, Africa, Guatemala, and Trinidad.
+Annie Karto has traveled the country extensively these past 20 years, her ministry taking her to Europe, New Zealand, Rwanda, Africa, Guatemala, and Trinidad.
 Annie weaves her songs in and out of her testimonies.

 Annie has been invited to major conferences, and also shared at Magnificat Breakfasts, Divine Mercy retreats and Days of Reflection.
-Some of Annie’s talks include Divine Mercy Flood My Soul” which is her focus, “Mary, Masterpiece of Mercy,” “Rise up and Shape the Culture, Catholic Woman,” Divine Mercy for America.
+Some of Annie’s talks include Divine Mercy Flood My Soul” which is her focus, “Mary, Masterpiece of Mercy,” “Rise up and Shape the Culture, “The Beauty of being a Catholic Woman.”

-Annie wrote a song for priests, “You are a Priest Forever” that has been featured on EWTN for many years.
-This song has received two apostolic blessings, one from Pope John Paul 11, and Pope Benedict XVI.
+Most noteworthy, Annie wrote a song for priests, “You are a Priest Forever” This song has been featured on EWTN for many years.and has received two apostolic blessings, one from Pope John Paul 11, and Pope Benedict XVI.
 Fr.
 Bill Casey, Fathers of Mercy, recently called the song, “a classic.”

 “Such very inspirational words, music and an ‘angel voice’ to sing these beautiful songs…uplifting and healing to my soul”

 “Annie recently performed for our Legatus group.
 She is OUTSTANDING!